Space-time modeling in Stan: charting the evolution of U.S. mortality rates

 states_array[,1]

-# path to the file where the Stan model code is saved
+print( states_array )# path to the file containing the Stan code

 # compile the model